ali-sajjad-rizavi/super-anime-downloader/README.md

 # super-anime-downloader
 A console application written in Python3.x (GUI will be added soon) which takes a Anime Name/URL as input and downloads the range of episodes you specify.
+- Video tutorial for PC: https://youtu.be/TV2X5ysJius
+- Video tutorial for Android: https://youtu.be/-kSxlGcbmpw

 ![](sample-run.gif)